natalieramirez22/dino-game/README.md

 to have fun and play a no wifi needed game

 ## coders
-natalie ramirez and sarah fleming
+- natalie ramirez: head coder
+- sarah fleming: assistant coder
 - riley lebon: helping with devpost